ech08ravo/2019C/Components.md

 1. The "Tools Layer" involves all the external tools the system feeds from to adapt content and it's composed of: the AI, the Web-search Engine and the Learning Analytics Platform.

-## Component Diagram 2 based on Use Case Scenario
 1. The "Product Layer" represents the Learning Environment which is the ultimate end-product the system generates.

 2. The "Data Layer" respresents the components that are involved with tracking and storing xAPI and Cloud Repository.

 ![Component Diagram based on Use Case Scenario](https://www.plantuml.com/plantuml/img/LL9DJyCm3BtdLqJZl0i_06rgTvXKe6ALE4mxU8tf0gazEUwWGlntqZ5OE3x7xoClMKG5qQ4FnZHU0zg2-oCJajhIGoVGsvjRG-pGpWec5Gu1nLOmeimiH5jKzjDi2nuaeYqn-evGTcQxKNZ30mU74XEi4EHoC4R5FbzTKrGPMkK4lYvUTQ8nGV0Hr3DbXZMU7S-2dZhxk7_5Llq99vjx9fzqfla3efj6DJhekFCj15k3AWfbcx1FT_xJshJYZtfDqJ27c7atP-lbEl6VSMytYTSUx8ewJxZBCYrJyb5zcz86q1UM_gfPWa8cMVxq5tXmzWcF7ATKOnBxMDRhh0zXbohAU_XVmufENfZwz78JowHtcJj-f_dTr9YPMll5JMMQAoehKsQxbJ4B99T-n3S0)